-Edward L. Hutton Director since 1970 Age: 82 Mr. Hutton is Chairman of the Company and has held this position since November 1993.
+KEVIN J. MCNAMARA Director since 1987 Age: 50 Mr. Hutton is Chairman of the Company and has held this position since November 1993.
 Previously, from 1970 to May 2001, he also served the Company as Chief Executive Officer, and from 1970 to November 1993, he served the Company as President.
-Mr. Hutton is also the Chairman of Omnicare, Inc., Covington, Kentucky (healthcare products and services), a public corporation in which the Company holds a .2-percent-ownership interest (hereinafter "Omnicare").
+Mr. Hutton is also the Chairman of the Board of Directors of Omnicare, Inc., Covington, Kentucky (healthcare products and services), (hereinafter "Omnicare").
 Mr. Hutton is a director of Omnicare.
 Mr. Hutton is the father of Thomas C. Hutton, a Vice President and a director of the Company.

-Kevin J. McNamara Director since 1987 Age: 48 Mr. McNamara is President and Chief Executive Officer of the Company and has held these positions since August 1994 and May 2001, respectively.
+Mr. McNamara is President and Chief Executive Officer of the Company and has held these positions since August 1994 and May 2001, respectively.
 Previously, he served as Executive Vice President, Secretary and General Counsel from November 1993, August 1986 and August 1986, respectively, to August 1994.
-He is a director of Omnicare.